PhantomCybernetics/phntm_bridge_server/README.md

 # TURN Server
-This is often a good place to run a TURN server as a backup when p2p connection is not available due to restrictive NAT, which is about 20 % of times.
+This is often a good place to run a TURN server as a backup when p2p connection is not available due to restrictive NAT (~20 % of times)

 ```bash
 sudo apt-get -y install coturn